samshichuang/samshichuang.github.io/_pages/about.md

 About Me
 ------
 I am an Associate Professor at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn), Chengdu, China.
 I have founded and been leading the [Sound Control Laboratory (SCLAB)](https://github.com/SoundControlLab) at UESTC.
 My research interests are in the development and application of signal processing and machine learning approaches for the manipulation of sound waves.
 More specifically, I have been researching in the fields of active noise control and parametric acoustic array.
 These two topics can be brought together under the broader human-centered target to create a favorable sound environment.
 Both the studies of active noise control and parametric acoustic array involve series of ingenious designs of acoustics, circuits, algorithms, systems and prototypes.
-As such, my research vision is to make cutting-edge technology easy to understand and ready to apply.
+As such, **my research vision is to make cutting-edge technology easy to understand and ready to apply**.

 Research Contributions
 ------